 The Paleocene epoch was a time of dense forests and evolutionary experiments.
 The extinction of the dinosaurs and other giant reptiles at the end of the Cretaceous paved the way for mammals and birds to evolve to fill those empty niches, so many new creatures appeared.
 During the Paleocene the island continent of India moved north and collided with Asia.
 At the end of the epoch, an abrupt rise in temperature across the planet made the climate much wetter and caused a sea level rise.

 65 million years ago

 During this period the following extinction level events are thought to have occurred.

 The Paleocene (symbol Pε ) or Palaeocene, the "early recent", is a geologic epoch that lasted from about 66 to 56 million years ago.
 It is the first epoch of the Palaeogene Period in the modern Cenozoic Era.
-As with most other older geologic periods, the strata that define the epoch's beginning and end are well identified but the exact date of the end is uncertain.
+As with many geologic periods, the strata that define the epoch's beginning and end are well identified, but the exact ages remain uncertain.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.